 Some of our programs do require the purchase of outside books to use in conjunction with our materials.
-Only a few of our courses do this and they include: The Life of Christ & the New Testament Adult Level Course (which is part of the Adult Faith Formation Level I), the First Holy Communion Preparation Lesson, & the Confirmation Preparation Lesson.
-The outside books required are readily available on Amazon.com and through other retailers for a nominal price.
+Only a few of our courses require this and they include: The Life of Christ & the New Testament Adult Level Course (which is part of the Adult Faith Formation Level I), the First Holy Communion Preparation Lesson, & the Confirmation Preparation Lesson.
+The outside books required are readily available on Amazon.com and through other retailers for a small price.

-CatechismClass.com is a leading provider in preparing our students for their Sacraments.
+CatechismClass.com is a leading provider in preparing our students (whether children or adults) for their Sacraments.
 And best of all, our programs are designed for you to complete them at your own schedule and at your own pace with convenient and reliable 24/7 online access.
-Our programs generally allow you to study at home and not have to study in person at weekly set class times, though acceptance of our class in lieu of an in-person Sacramental class at a parish is up to the pastor's discretion.
+Our programs generally allow you to study at home and generally not to have to study in person at weekly set class times, though acceptance of our class in lieu of an in-person Sacramental class at a parish is up to the pastor's discretion.

-After passing our Sacramental Preparation Coursework (whether you are studying for Confirmation, First Holy Communion, Godparent preparation, your own entry into the Catholic Church, etc), you will receive a CatechismClass.com Certificate.
-This certificate can be presented to your priest/parish to show you have studied the Faith in a formal program, when you ask them to receive the Sacraments.
+After passing our Sacramental Preparation Coursework, you will receive a CatechismClass.com Certificate.
+This certificate can be presented to your priest/parish to show you have studied the Faith in a formal program, when you ask them to administer the Sacraments to you.

-Only a validly ordained priest can administer the Sacraments.
-We provide comprehensive and complete Sacramental preparation — the learning that must occur before a priest will allow someone to receive the Sacraments.
+Only a validly ordained Catholic priest can administer the Sacraments.
+We provide comprehensive and complete Sacramental preparation, the learning that must occur before a priest will allow someone to receive the Sacraments.
 You will still need to have a priest of your choosing administer the Sacraments to you after you pass our coursework.

 You will need our Baptism Preparation Program.
 Click here to preview the course and enroll.

 We do not produce lists of parishes that use our program and only know about such parishes after people write us and express their gratitude.
 As individuals and families ordinarily do the ordering themselves, we have no way of producing lists of the parishes that use our program in any specific city.
 We have users in all 50 states as well as many internationally too.
-We are aware of several dozen parishes using this program on a wide scale throughout the United States and abroad but we do not produce lists.
+We are aware of dozen parishes using this program on a wide scale throughout the United States and abroad but we do not produce lists.
 We always suggest contacting your parish and telling them that you would like to use CatechismClass.com.
 If your parish has any questions, they may always reach out to us for further clarification and information.

-We offer a number of courses available for those studying for Baptism Preparation (Catechumens in RCIA, Godparents, and Parents of children who are to be baptized), Confirmation Preparation, First Holy Communion Preparation, and First Confession Preparation.
-To earn any of these certificates, please ensure you follow the Course Calculator page to determine if you have taken the right courses for your situation.
+We offer a number of courses available for those studying for Baptism Preparation (Catechumens in RCIA, Godparents, and Parents of children who are to be baptized), Confirmation Preparation, First Holy Communion Preparation, First Confession Preparation, Marriage Preparation, and more.
+To earn any of these certificates, please ensure you follow the Course Selector page to determine if you have taken the right courses for your situation.